More and more courts are going digital. But does this improve judicial performance?

 Both audio and A/V recordings are also available in Croatia, but have yet to be fully embedded into daily court practice.
 Audio recording equipment has been installed in 90 courtrooms.
 Parties can request recordings, subject to the decision of the presiding judge.
 A/V recording is more commonly used for criminal hearings and is often used for video conference depositions of vulnerable witnesses, and by the Supreme Court for public sessions.
 For other cases, users complain that the transcription process is not fast enough for their needs.

-In Asia, Malaysiacourts, record proceedings in an audio and video format, making automated transcription possible.
+In Asia, Malaysian courts, record proceedings in an audio and video format, making automated transcription possible.
 Next door, Singapore’s Supreme Court uses digital transcription that makes audio recordings, which then convert to real-time transcripts.
 These recordings can be synchronized with annotations made by judges during hearings, so the judge can simultaneously play back the hearing and see the corresponding notes.
 The requesting parties pay the service provider for the transcription services.

 In Africa, Kenya is piloting an A/V recording system.
 Previously, the judge’s handwritten notes formed the only courtroom record, thus Kenyan judges have been known to write copious notes, hampering their capacity to actively engage in the proceedings and observe the parties.
 Clerks confess to struggling to read the notes, and critics argue that system creates vulnerabilities to corruption.